‘RHONY’: Carole Calls Tinsley Out for Not Processing Boat Trip Trauma

 ‘RHONY’: Carole Calls Tinsley Out for Not Processing Boat Trip Trauma (Exclusive)

-The Real Housewives of New York City might’ve left Colombia behind, but part of their trip has followed their home: the cruise from hell!
+The Real Housewives of New York City might’ve left Colombia behind, but part of their trip has followed them home: the cruise from hell!

 In ET’s exclusive first look at this week’s episode, the women are back home in NYC and discussing the bumpy boat ride that left all fearing for their lives.
 Well, everyone except Tinsley Mortimer.